Keith1039/dbvg/cmd/README.md

 # CLI Usage Details

 The CLI comprises the 2 subcommand palettes.
-These are `validate` and `generate`, `validate` is focused on database schema validation and `generate` is focused on database entry creation.
+These are `validate` and `generate`, `validate` is focused on database schema validation and `generate` is focused on database table entry creation.

-*Note*: In all the examples, for the connection string I use an environmental variable, ${POSTGRES_URL}, for it.
-That is mostly out of preference and because connections strings tend to be very long, and it would make the commands look less concise.
+*Note*: In all the examples, for the connection string I use an environmental variable, ${POSTGRES_URL}.
+That is because connections strings tend to be very long, and it would make the commands look less concise.
-You can represent the connection string any way you like so long as it's value is a valid sql connection string
+You can represent the connection string any way you like so long as it's value is a valid sql connection string.

 ## Subcommand Palette: validate
 This subcommand palette is focused on schema validation.
-This means, detecting and resolving database relationship cycles.
+This means, detecting and resolving database cyclic relationships.
 As such, this palette only has one command, that being `schema`.

 ### schema